filecoin-project/lotus/LOTUS_RELEASE_FLOW.md

 * Lotus Miner: `git tag -l 'miner/v*' | grep -v "-" | sort -V -r | head -n 1`

 ### Why does Lotus still use a `master` branch instead of `main`?
 There was a [push in 202109](https://github.com/filecoin-project/lotus/issues/7356) on changing the default branch to `main` from `master` for good reason.
 3 years later though, the migration was never completed and `master` has ossified 😔.
-It's acknowledged by the maintainers that this isn't ideal and that such terms are legitimately offensive to some.
-This certainly isn't how we'd want to structure the project if starting from scratch.
-Given the effort hasn't completed after three years and having multiple main-like branches caused a snag during the [202409 operational event](https://github.com/filecoin-project/lotus/issues/12467), we're currently admitting defeat.
-We welcome input if this branch migration is something contributors and consumers would want maintainers to prioritize above other work.
+The effort's failure was acknowledged and commented on in the issue above in 202409.

 ## Related Items